Kwaleyela-Ikafa/ruby-capstone-project/README.md

 # Ruby Capstone

-> This is an Educational project for the Microverse Module 4 Block 5(Ruby Capstone Project) Ruby Capstone exercise, requirement for the Ruby Module
+> This is an Educational project for the Microverse Module 4 Block 5(Ruby Capstone Project) Ruby Capstone exercise, requirement for the Ruby Module.
+> The command line application allows the user to create and list books, music, and movies.

 ## Built With